 Best Budget: Wild Planet Skipjack Wild Tuna

 Widely available in grocery chains, this skipjack tuna is a smaller species that often is the unnamed “chunk light tuna” in cheaper brands.
 Sustainable and delicious, its healthy population is good for the pocketbook, especially when you buy cans by the dozen online.
 Skipjack has darker flesh and a stronger flavor than albacore, which can be a little too mild and dry.
-It also has more Omega 3s per serving and tends to accumulate much less mercury than the larger types of tuna.
 This tuna is cooked once in the can in its own juices, with only a bit of salt added.
 However, some crumbled pieces used to fill in gaps can detract from the presentation.

 Sustainably caught with pole and line (not nets that can trap birds, turtles, and dolphins) in the central or north Pacific ocean, this species is processed at a facility in Thailand, but Wild Planet is a California company that’s been recognized by Greenpeace for its sustainable practices and environmentalist mission.

-Best for Dietary Restrictions: American Tuna No Salt Added Wild Albacore Tuna
+Best No-Salt Added: American Tuna No Salt Added Wild Albacore Tuna

 Albacore not only contains a healthy serving of protein, but it is also an excellent source of vitamin D, several B vitamins, minerals, and omega-3 fatty acids.
-Cooked only once in natural juices in the can without additional salt or any gluten, it’s great for special diets from heart-healthy to keto.
-American Tuna’s albacore is caught young, so isn’t subject to mercury accumulation, but the fish are also tested by a third-party lab to ensure their integrity.
+In fact, the American Diabetes Association includes albacore tuna in its list of "superfoods" (which it defines as "good for overall health and may also help prevent disease").
+This tuna is cooked only once in natural juices in the can without additional salt or any gluten.
+American Tuna’s albacore is caught young, so that it isn’t subject to mercury accumulation, but the fish are also tested by a third-party lab to ensure their integrity.

 As the name implies, tuna are sourced and processed in the United States by American fishing families.
 They are hand-caught using pole and line, which reduces bycatch of other species.
 Apparently, customers can trace the vessel that caught their albacore, but we could not find out how to do so on the website.